ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. General.

 This service is an operating agency.
 Its function is to bring the job and the worker together.
 To accomplish this objective it must obtain the applicant's qualifications and be assured of the existence of the job for which his services are desired.
-Otherwise there will be large migrations of labor with serious complications in trans- portation, housing, and supply systems.
+Otherwise there will be large migrations of labor with serious complications in transportation, housing, and supply systems.

 The war organization for labor mobilization requires a system of selective recruiting carried on simultaneously throughout the country and a personnel competent to perform this task.
 It requires a strong, though small, central organization for purposes of specialized study and personal contact with other agencies of the Government and of industry and a thoroughly decentralized field force.
 It will utilize fully existing Governmental employment services and will cooperate closely with all State and municipal employment agencies.

-Labor requirements in numbers of unskilled workers and in num- bers and by occupational classifications of skilled workers will be obtained from the Requirements and Statistics Bureau, from the Army, Navy, Department of Agriculture, Bureau of Mines and other Governmental agencies, and from industry direct.
+Labor requirements in numbers of unskilled workers and in numbers and by occupational classifications of skilled workers will be obtained from the Requirements and Statistics Bureau, from the Army, Navy, Department of Agriculture, Bureau of Mines and other Governmental agencies, and from industry direct.

 The work of the service is carried out through regional agencies which will vary in their organization according to the industrial, commercial, or agricultural character of the areas served.